TeamAlpha-CapStone/HomeTask1/README.md

 Now you can find the following examples related to Capstone project in the Main.java file

-  a) Handling Multiple Exceptions
+  a) Handling Multiple Exceptions -> by Swathi Chandrashekaraiah

-  b) Re-throwing Exceptions
+  b) Re-throwing Exceptions -> by Angel Mary

-  c) Resource Management
+  c) Resource Management -> by Farhaad Sheikh Mohammed

-  d) Chaining Exceptions
+  d) Chaining Exceptions -> by Arjun Veeramony

 IF YOU ARE RUNNING THE PROJECT IN ANY OTHER IDE: